 Windham is a decidedly white-collar town, with fully 86.01% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Windham is a town of professionals, managers, and sales and office workers.
 There are especially a lot of people living in Windham who work in management occupations (15.97%), sales jobs (10.28%), and business and financial occupations (10.27%).

 Also of interest is that Windham has more people living here who work in computers and math than 95% of the places in the US.

-A relatively large number of people in Windham telecommute to their jobs.
-Overall, about 11.22% of the workforce works from home.
-While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
+Telecommuters are a relatively large percentage of the workforce: 11.22% of people work from home.
+While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Because of many things, Windham is a great place for families with children to consider.
 First of all, many other families with children live here, making Windham a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
 The town’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
 With regard to real estate, Windham has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
 Finally, Windham’s overall crime rate ranks among the lowest in the country, making it one of the safest places to raise a family.